-- The Affordable Care Act has a Cadillac provision, you probably all heard about that and unions opposed it but it was passed during the Obama administration way to pay for The Affordable Care Act provisions. - Now it has been delayed so the cost to the two part now and to other community colleges not been passed on it but it works out there and it's a significant penalty of about 40% on the Cadillac medical plans. - Almost all of our plans are Cadillac medical plan and there is a pending Cadillac 40% premium charge I that has been delayed - Even if it were cancelled the cost is still there so there has to be a way to fund this that's is going to have to be dealt with somehow - Our finance people are projecting something somewhere around 12-13% increase in premiums next year for medical but that may be an understatement - One of the things we can do is shop are insured pool.
-Our insured pool is all of our employees who are covered under our plan, that is our insured pool - Actuaries looked at those pools and decide based on the age, based on the gender based on other factors in a pool, what it's likely to cost to provide medical insurance for that pool. - We can drive as much as 5% of our medical costs and that's significant - There's no cap on our health costs and like most of the other community colleges - MCSIGs revenues are not keeping up with his expenses. - We're going to have to think about whatever options we have, and then start shopping looking another provider. - There is something like 58 providers in California that makes it type.
-So we could join with any number of groups
+- The Affordable Care Act has a Cadillac provision, you probably all heard about that and unions opposed it but it was passed during the Obama administration as a way to pay for The Affordable Care Act provisions. - Now it has been delayed so the cost to Hartnell and the other community colleges has not been passed on it but it's still out there and it's a significant penalty of about 40% on the Cadillac medical plans. - Almost all of our plans are Cadillac medical plans.
+Even if it were cancelled the cost is still there so there has to be a way to fund this that's going to have to be dealt with somehow - Our finance people are projecting something somewhere around 12-13% increase in premiums next year for medical but that may be an understatement. - One of the things we can do is shop our insured pool.
+Our insured pool is all of our employees who are covered under our plan, that is our insured pool. - Actuaries look at those pools and decide based on the age, gender and other factors in a pool, what it's likely to cost to provide medical insurance for that pool. - We can drive as much as 5% of our medical costs and that's significant. - There's no cap on our health costs unlike most of the other community colleges. - MCSIGs revenues are not keeping up with their expenses. - We're going to have to think about what other options we have, and then start shopping, looking for another provider. - There is something like 58 providers in California of MCSIG's type.
+So we could join with any number of groups.